Jorge Sedano: Background

 Jorge was born in New York and raised in Miami, Florida.
 He attended Monsignor Edward Pace High School and Florida International University.
 He interned at CBS Sportsline and Westwood One Radio, where he worked under Scott Kaplan and Sid Rosenberg.

 Radio career

 Early career

 Jorge Sedano, began his career in 1999 as a host/update anchor/producer at WAFN-AM 1700 The Fan in Miami.
-He hosted a midday sports show with John DeCandido as well as hosting a weekend pro wrestling show at the height of the industry's "Monday Night Wars".
+He hosted a midday sports show with John DeCandido as well as hosting a weekend pro wrestling show at the height of the industry's "Monday Night War".
 At The Fan, Jorge was the lead-in show for former nationally syndicated sports talk host John Renshaw.

 In 2001, Sedano moved to Clear Channel's Miami sports talk station WRFX-AM 940 Fox Sports (now WINZ-AM), where he got his first chance at hosting a drive time show.
 He was quickly handed the reins of the station's afternoon drive show, Sports Talk South Florida.